BioImages: The Virtual Field-Guide (UK)

 With a fine pipette, drip a few drops of isopropyl alcohol onto the smear and let them run off.
 Make sure the whole smear is wetted.
 This only takes a few moments and dewaxes the pollen.
 (This is when you find out if you put the pollen on the wrong side of the slide!)
 Soak up the excess with paper tissue, taking care not to touch the smear itself.

-Using a glass or smooth metal rod or fine pipette, add a drop of Safranin in cellosolve.
+Using a glass or smooth metal rod or fine pipette, add a drop of Safranin in cellosolve/alcohol.
 It will initially form a discrete drop, but this will soon creep over the smear.
 Tilt the slide to help it run in the right direction.
-Leave for about 30 seconds or longer until the pollen is visibly red.
-Check this under a dissection microscope.
+Leave for a few seconds then gently wash off with a few drips of water.
+Again, soak up the excess with paper tissue.
+Check the pollen under a dissection microscope: it need only be slightly coloured - enough to see it.
+Add another droplet of stain if necessary and repat.
+Don’t overstain as this obscures detail.
+Some pollens (eg umbellifers, pink family) stain more easily than others (eg borage family).

 White, 1999, describes how to prepare permanent mounts using aqueous mountant or glycerine jelly.